Frequently Asked Questions (FAQs)

 - Where should I go for emergency care?

-- What are the financial considerations (co-pays, deductibles, etc.)?
+- What are the financial considerations (copays, deductibles, etc.)?

-- How and where can my I fill existing prescriptions?
+- How and where can I fill my existing prescriptions?

 - Does this health plan include dental care?

 - Are there any academic restrictions when using this insurance?
 For example, many companies cite that students must be enrolled in a full-time course load (at Berklee, at least 12 credits) in order to be eligible for coverage.